 See the sights by bus

 Save your legs with a hop-on-hop-off ticket for the sightseeing city bus.
 Audio tours will provide you with interesting facts about the cobbled streets and quirky buildings.
 When you want to explore some more, you’re free to jump off at one of the 19 different stops.
-Don’t forget to combine your ticket with an attraction entrance ticket for a 20% combo-discount.

 Go back to school on a college tour